rendrjs/grunt-rendr-stitch/README.md

 Default value: `[]`

 An array of file glob patterns to pass as dependencies to `stitch.createPackage()`.
 These files are prepended to the bundled JavaScript package as-is, without being wrapped as a Stitch module.
 This is useful for third-party client-side only files, such as jQuery, that aren't wrapped in a CommonJS module.

+#### options.npmDependencies
+Type: `Object`
+Default value: `{}`

+An object containing a list of files to pass as dependencies to `stitch.createPackage()`.
+Unlike `options.dependencies`, the files listed in `options.npmDependencies` are each wrapped as a Stitch module.
+This is useful for third-party files that are installed via npm and are used on both the client and server, such as Backbone.

+`options.npmDependencies` is optional and can be omitted.

 #### options.aliases
 Type: `Array`